CodeItQuick/CodeItQuick.github.io/_posts/2026-05-30-Are-You-Splitting-Stories-or-Just-Splitting-Tasks.md

 ﻿---
 layout: post
-name: Are You Splitting Stories, or Just Splitting Tasks?
+name: Part 1 - Are You Splitting Stories, or Just Splitting Tasks?
 description: Discussions of why story splitting does not work
 image: splitting_stories_or_tasks.png
 time: "6m:54s"
-tags: quality all
+tags: agile all
 ---

 <p align="center" width="100%">